Skin Problems in Horses

 The subcutaneous layer of your horse’s skin is the last portion.

-- Here, the skin has muscle and fat, along with more nerves and more blood vessels.
+- Here, the skin has muscle, fat, nerves, and blood vessels.
 It can also store electrolytes, and those muscle and fat cells act as a shock absorber.

 - Is your horse healthy overall?
 We all like to think so, but all sorts of disorders, like metabolic issues and allergies, take a toll.
 Don’t forget about your horse’s fitness level.
 This is part of his overall health, too.